codacy/codacy-checkstyle/src/main/resources/docs/description/ArrayTrailingComma.md

      200000000000000000000, // Modified line
      300000000000000000000,} // Added line

-If opening brace is on the same line as training comma there's also (more arguable)
+If opening brace is on the same line as training comma there\'s also (more arguable) problem:
-problem:

     {100000000000000000000, // Line cannot be just duplicated to slightly modify entry }